 - eating soft foods if you have a sore throat

-- using calamine lotion or antihistamine tablets to stop itching
+- using calamine lotion or antihistamine tablets to ease itching

 How long scarlet fever lasts

-People who do not take antibiotics can be infectious for 2 to 3 weeks after symptoms start.
+If you do not take antibiotics, you can spread the infection for 2 to 3 weeks after your symptoms start.

 Is scarlet fever dangerous?

-In the past, scarlet fever was a serious illness, but antibiotics mean it's now less common and easier to treat.
+Scarlet fever can be a serious illness, but thanks to antibiotics, it's less common than it used to be and easier to treat.

-Complications are rare.
-They can happen in the weeks after the infection as well as during it, and can include:
+Complications from scarlet fever are rare.
+They can happen during or in the weeks after the infection, and can include: